 The iPhone 17 shipped with Apple's brand new N1 wireless chip, and the early versions of iOS 26 did a clumsy job of driving it.
-Apple and 9to5Mac both confirmed this is a software bug, not a broken radio, which is exactly why the real fix is a software update and not a repair.
-Your phone is fine.

-First: A 30-Second Sanity Check
+First, a 30-Second Sanity Check

 Before changing anything, rule out the boring stuff.
 It saves a lot of people a long rabbit hole.